ChengPENG-wolf/ViralQC/README.md

 *Note*: The Contamination Detection module should be run on GPUs.

 ```
+# make sure you are in the ViralQC directory using cd /path/to/ViralQC
 python viralqc.py contamination [-i INPUT_FA] [-o OUTPUT_PTH] [-d DATABASE_PATH] [-t THREADS]
 ```

 **Run Completeness Estimation:**

 ```
+# make sure you are in the ViralQC directory using cd /path/to/ViralQC
 python viralqc.py completeness [-i INPUT_FA] [-o OUTPUT_PTH] [-d DATABASE_PATH] [-t THREADS]
 ```